NatannaSantos/natannasantos/README.md

 - 🐇 I love animals, I even have a very cute bunny;

-- 📚 I believe that learning is always growing and incessant, so I always try to update myself;
+- 📚 I believe that learning is always growing and incessant, so I always try to learn new things;

 <br/>